Ad & Sponsorship Policy

 As part of the article creation process, our health and wellness editors will include links to relevant products they feel could be useful to our readers.
 While all products are chosen independently, we want you to know that Healthline Media may receive a payment if you make a purchase at the retailer’s site within 24 hours of clicking on one of the links we provide.

 7. We clearly distinguish content that is part of a Partner program.

-Occasionally Healthline Media will work with products, services or organizations that align with our mission.
-Healthline Media vets these products, services or organizations for quality and only presents what it feels is valuable to and in the best interest of our users.
+Occasionally Healthline Media will work with products, services, or organizations that align with our mission.
+Healthline Media vets these products, services, or organizations for quality and only presents what it feels is valuable to and in the best interest of our users.
 Healthline Media does not medically review the content and is not responsible for providing the products or services described on these pages.
-Any partner content of this type will be labeled with the following language, “The following is paid for by our sponsor.
-The sponsor of this content has sole editorial control.”
-In the instances where Healthline Media receives a payment when users purchase, or sign up for the product or service the page may also include this language, “Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.”
+Any partner content of this type will be labeled with language that indicates it did not go through our standard editorial process and follows these Ad and Sponsorship Policy guidelines.
+In the instances where Healthline Media receives a payment when users purchase or sign up for the product or service, the page may also include this language: “Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.”
 Partner pages may also include a “what’s this” link that takes users to a page that explains the nature of the partnership.